fat-fuzzy/rocks/apps/doc/src/assets/ui/raw/CSSVoyager.md

 ## Usage

-Pack your suitcase and a good read: the `CSSVoyager` is the perfect layout for lengthy rides of in-depth content.
+Pack your spacesuit and a good read: the `CSSVoyager` is the perfect layout for long-form travel and in-depth content.

-Built from quality browser layout materials, this a classic layout appreciated by long-form web voyagers and shorties alike.
+Built from best in class browser layout materials, this classic layout is built for old-school web travelers and newbies alike.

 ### Related Components